 Years drifted by, and I thought off and on about Gary.
 Thought of contacting his family to see if I could locate him, but held back for fear he had died.
 Just by chance I was contacted recently by another old friend who answered my unspoken question that yes, Gary had died.
 I knew this to be the case, but just needed confirmation.
 Whether Gary’s premature death was the direct or indirect outcome of years of alcohol abuse I will never know.
 What I do know is that I feel anger and sadness towards my beloved friend for laying waste to his life.
 I try and remember everything he was that was spectacular, unique and vital.
 But the sad reality of his downfall tarnishes my memory.

 Need help dealing with loss and grief?
-Click Here to Request a Counselling Appointment
+Click Here to Request a Counseling Appointment

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in helping people recover from Addiction, Loss and Stuck Grief – aka ‘the pain that won’t go away.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in helping people recover from Addiction, Loss and Stuck Grief – aka ‘the pain that won’t go away.
 I look forward to hearing from you and helping you achieve the peace you want and deserve!